franeklubi/scaffolding/doc/tutorial.md

     3. Loads `9`, then adds another `9` to **mod**.
     4. Executes opcode `x`.

-2. Loads 7 chars and prints them, sequentially until it reaches the end of the buffer:
+2. Loads 7 chars and prints them sequentially until it reaches the end of the buffer:
     1. Loads a char into the **Write Head**'s **mod**.
     2. Executes opcode `.`.
     3. Repeats that 7 times.